-You know what’s more difficult than finding top talent ?
+Do you know what's more complicated than finding top talent?
 Retaining them.
 Employee turnover is an issue for all organizations, especially for small businesses or startups.
-Even top companies are burdened with the headache of high turnover rates.
+Even leading companies are burdened with the headache of high turnover rates.

 Employee turnover is simply the percentage of employees in an organization that leaves and is replaced with new employees.
-This is of course calculated as a function of a period of time.
+It is, of course, calculated as a function of a period.
 For example, annual turnover rates would mean the number of employees replaced by the company in a year.

-Normally we have here two kinds of turnovers.
-Voluntary turnover and involuntary turnover.
+We usually have here two kinds of turnovers: Voluntary turnover and Involuntary turnover.

-Involuntary turnover occurs when the employment of individuals are terminated due to them being poor performers or retirement.
-There’s nothing much we can do about involuntary turnover as the decision is generally taken by the employer.
+Involuntary turnover occurs when the employment of individuals is terminated due to them being poor performers or retirement.
+We can do nothing much about involuntary turnover as the decision is generally taken by the employer.

 Things change quite a lot when we talk about voluntary turnover.
-Voluntary Turnover is when employees leave an organization to switch companies or for further education or for any other reason taken voluntarily by the employee.
+Voluntary turnover is when employees leave an organization to switch companies or for further education or any other reason taken voluntarily by the employee.

-What makes turnover so dangerous is when an employee leaves, they end up taking with them years of experience.
-On top of that, sometimes when an employee leaves it tips the first domino of subsequent turnovers.
+What makes turnover so dangerous is when an employee leaves, they take years of experience with them.
+On top of that, sometimes, it tips the first domino of subsequent turnovers when an employee leaves.

-Many companies are of the view that all efforts in reducing turnover are likely to go in vain and in the end, they have to hire an external consultant.
-We don’t think so.
+Many companies believe that all efforts in reducing turnover are likely to go in vain.
+In the end, they have to hire an external consultant.
+We don't think so.
 Proper planning can help you tackle employee turnover effectively and cheaply.
-Here are a few ways in which you can tackle.
+Here are a few ways in which you can tackle it.

 The most important step?